SK9712/SAML2-Authentication-Service/README.md

 # Introduction
-SAML2 based Authentication service for applications that are using keycloak as their identity provider.SAML 2.0 (Security Assertion Markup Language) is an open standard created to provide cross-domain single sign-on (SSO).
+SAML2 based Authentication service for applications that are using keycloak as their identity provider.
+SAML 2.0 (Security Assertion Markup Language) is an open standard created to provide cross-domain single sign-on (SSO).
 In other words, it allows a user to authenticate in a system and gain access to another system by providing proof of their authentication.

 # Configuration